Skip to main content

 Note: Each time a change is made to an IPSec Profile on the Meraki device, a renegotiation attempt is triggered for all non-Meraki VPN tunnels.
 In environments with hundreds of tunnels, it may not be favorable to have this happen during business hours, so you can choose to enable a maintenance window for when the automation makes changes to the VPN profiles (the maintenance window feature will not disrupt failover detection capabilities or trigger renegotiations of all tunnels during a failover scenario).
 If needed, you can specify a tag on any of the tunnels in scope of virtual wan with a value of vwan-apply-now, and the next sync will commit changes.

-1. To deploy the Azure Function, click on the deploy to Azure buttons below:
+1. To deploy the Azure Function, click on the deploy to Azure button below:

 1. Note: The Function App Name should not contain any special characters other than “-“.
 The function app also needs to be unique globally within Azure, so please use a name that is unique to your organization.

-1. TipMore information on each of the required parameters can be found by hovering over the icon in the Azure Portal.
+1. TipMore information on each of the required parameters can be found by hovering over the Information icon is shown that depicts the letter i contained within a white circle. icon in the Azure Portal.

 2. Note: For meraki_vpn_private_subnets variable, a placeholder value of 169.254.169.254 is visible when creating the function app.
 This field is entirely optional and is inteded for placing supernets that will be appended to the list of effective routes in the Meraki VPN Config.
 (More information can be found in the connecting to Secure Hub use case discussed below).
 If no additional custom subnets are needed for the Meraki branch sites, you can leave the placeholder value 169.254.169.254 as it will signal to the function to only put the effective routes in the Meraki config.